michael-lourenco/gamification/Readme.md

-# Gamification -  SaaS Platform 🎮🚀
+# Gamification -  API 🎮🚀

 ## Project Description
-Welcome to **Gamification**, a comprehensive **SaaS (Software as a Service)** platform for gamification!
+Welcome to **Gamification**, a comprehensive **API** for gamification!
 Gamification provides powerful and flexible tools to help businesses, applications, and services integrate gamification features, boosting user engagement and enhancing interactivity.

-The platform's first available feature is the **Leaderboard Service**, a customizable ranking system that can be tailored to different needs.
+The API first available feature is the **Leaderboard Service**, a customizable ranking system that can be tailored to different needs.
 In the future, Gamification will expand with additional gamification models, making it the ultimate solution for creating dynamic user experiences.

 ### Key Features

-#### **Universal Gamification Platform**
+#### **Universal Gamification API**
-Gamification is a modular SaaS platform designed to work with any type of application, whether **online** or **offline**, offering data-focused solutions without visual dependencies.
+Gamification is a modular API designed to work with any type of application, whether **online** or **offline**, offering data-focused solutions without visual dependencies.

 #### **Leaderboard Service (First Module)**
 The leaderboard service provides a customizable ranking system with: